rauljordan/bloomy/README.md

 ## Benchmarks

-Bloomy is fast compared to the other popular bloomfilter crate given its simplicity and choice of default hashing operations.
+Flowerbloom is fast compared to the other popular bloomfilter crate given its simplicity and choice of default hashing operations.

 ```
 # Inserting and checking into a capacity 100k bloom filter with fp rate of 0.03

-crate comparisons/bloomy crate
+crate comparisons/flowerbloom crate
                         time:   [71.530 ns 71.620 ns 71.737 ns]
 crate comparisons/bloomfilter crate
                         time:   [17.842 µs 17.887 µs 17.946 µs]